Master of Architecture I (3 year track)

 ARC 699 | Directed Research | 3 |

-Master of Architecture I AP (2 year advanced standing track)
+Master of Architecture I AP (2 year advanced placement track)

 For students with pre-professional degrees in architecture or closely related field (completion of 60 credits is required)